rastersoft/panther_launcher/README.md

 It is important to install it in /usr instead of use /usr/local, to ensure that DBus activation works fine.

+## Changing the location of the launcher's window

+It is possible to move the window to the bottom part of the screen.
+To do so, just use *dconf* to set *org.rastersoft.panther.show-at-top* to *false*.

 ## Contacting the author

 Created by Raster Software Vigo (rastersoft)